atomjoy/smsapisms/README.md

 # Smsapi Laravel sms notifications

-Laravel SMS Notifications allows you to send SMS from your Laravel application (pl).
+Laravel SMS Notifications allows you to send SMS from your Laravel application.

 ## Install